unrealwork/atsd-use-cases/USVisa/README.md

 4. Login into ATSD and configure the pre-defined administrator account.
 5. Import the [`travel_visas.xml`](Resources/travel_visas.xml) file into ATSD.
 For a more detailed description, refer to step 9 from the following [step-by-step walkthrough](https://github.com/axibase/atsd-use-cases/blob/master/USMortality/configuration.md) from our article on [U.S. mortality statistics](https://github.com/axibase/atsd-use-cases/blob/master/USMortality/README.md).
 6. Import the [`visas.tar.gz`](Resources/visa.tar.gz) file into ATSD using the the above mentioned parser.
+7. Import the `2016_VisaRefusalRates.csv` replacement table into ATSD.
+Refer to steps 7 and 8 from the walkthrough mentioned above.
 7. Navigate to the Docker machine IP at port 5000, where you should see a Redash login screen.
 8. Follow the steps in [ATSD datasource guide](https://github.com/axibase/website/blob/master/user-guide/data-sources/atsd.md) to create a read-only account in ATSD and add a new ATSD datasource in Redash.
 9. Create a sample query configuration, and execute the following query to validate the integration: